TYPE TWO: The Giver

 Firmly and gently assure them you know and can give yourself what you need.

-This can break the trance of over-giving and you model grounded self-care.
+This can break the trance of over-giving.

 Learning to recognize the patterns of type, accepting them with compassion and learning to relax them, brings us to the present moment where life can be experienced more fully.
 Recognizing these patterns in others helps us understand and relate to them.